-Every writer should use the so-called Reflecting Writing.
+Every writer should use the so-called Reflecting Writing technique.
 Reflective Writing is especially necessary and advantageous in the case of the author of a psychological novel.
 What is Reflecting Writing?
-At the end of the article, I include some links to know what it is.
+At the end of the article, I include some links for you to learn more about this technique.
 It is not the same as keeping a diary, about which, the article "Celebrated Writers on the Creative Benefits of Keeping Diary" is an excellent inventory of accredited opinions.
 It is not a Bullet Journal, either.
 Apparently, Reflective Writing is not very common among writers.
 At least in my case, it is indispensable.
 I have always done it.
 Only now, I know it has a name.

-When I write, I tend to get involved in the story and I do not mean to make it anecdotal but to make it personal.
-The preparation of a story is for me a period in which I read everything I can about the subject.
-What I read affects me and leads me to think about it not only in terms of the story I write but also about what it has to do with my personal life.
+When I write, I tend to get involved in the story and I do not mean to make it anecdotal, but to make it personal.
+The preparation of a story is a period in which I read everything I can about the subject.
+What I read affects me and leads me to think about it not only in terms of the story I am writing but also about what it has to do with my personal life.

-My fantasy novel implied a significant amount of reading and prolonged hours of reflection.
+My fantasy novel required a significant amount of reading and prolonged hours of reflection.
 There were three months in which I did nothing but thinking.
-The novel has to do with the mythical conception of life, the path of the hero and the most ancient ideas about destiny, among many other topics.
+The novel has to do with the mythical conception of life, the path of the hero, and the most ancient ideas about destiny, among many other topics.
 The reflections on this material, although they served me to connect distant concepts and give shape to the plot of the fantasy, also induced interior transformations including all my points of view regarding life and destiny.
-Undoubtedly, the writing of the novel had great influence on my inner being, what I believe and what I do not.
+Undoubtedly, the writing of that novel had a great influence on my inner being, what I believe and what I do not.

-Now, I find myself reading material related to my next novel where the psychological treatment of the characters is the main axis of the plot.
+Currently, I find myself reading material related to my next two novels where the psychological treatment of the characters is the main axis of the plot.
 I have found that writing a psychological novel is doubly arduous.
 Its difficulty lies in that there are two lines of thought running through my mind simultaneously, the line that has to do with my character and the line related to myself as a person.
 Consequently, meditation on new information is very necessary.

 In one of my projects, my character is a historical character.
-I am building his personality from his actions that took place centuries ago.
+I am building his personality based on his actions that took place centuries ago.
 Because of the degree of subjectivity this implies, I am literally "inventing" a character.
 His personality, though, should be consistent.
 I am understanding and creating it through the readings of books and articles on psychology.

-Reading this kind of material to write a novel is very intense because it moves hidden things within us, deeply rooted feelings or conveniently forgotten episodes.
-As I read this kind of information, the thoughts about my character and about myself are mixed.
+Reading this kind of material to write a novel is very intense because it uncovers hidden things within us, such as deeply rooted feelings or conveniently forgotten episodes.
+As I read this type of information, the thoughts about my character and about myself are mixed.
 They occur simultaneously.
 They get blended.
-The danger I face as a writer is that I can lose objectivity and project on the character I am creating my own conflicts or ignore useful information (from the narrative point of view) because it hurts me in some way.
-In other words, I may fail in my goal of constructing a psychology for my character and end with an incoherent personality formed by parts of me and parts of him, like a psychological Frankenstein.
+The danger, I face as a writer, is that I can lose objectivity and project onto the development of the character my own conflicts or ignore useful information (from the narrative point of view) because it hurts me in some way.
+In other words, I may fail in my goal of constructing a psychological profile for my character and end up with an incoherent personality formed by parts of me and parts of him, like a psychological Frankenstein.

 For these reasons, meditation is absolutely necessary whose written expression (Reflective Writing) clarifies, separates and helps to digest what has been read.
-Also, other advantages are obvious such as organizing the gained knowledge, providing a sense of progress in the work of writing even though no page of the book has been written yet.
-This tangible and intellectual organization of the information gives us a sense of seriousness and efficiency in the construction of the character, which drives the acquisition of greater knowledge because we know we are building a character as coherent as possible.
+Also, other advantages are obvious, such as organizing the gained knowledge, providing a sense of progress in the work of writing even though not one page of the book has been written yet.
+This tangible and intellectual organization of the information gives me a sense of seriousness and efficiency in the construction of the character, which drives the acquisition of greater knowledge, because we know we are building a character as coherent as possible.